kbjiang/02_study/02-Deep-Learning/transformer/internal-mechanism.md

 	2. Number of *nearly* perpendicular (superposed) vectors in a high dim space are exponential of space dimension.
 		1. Means MLP can hold way way more nearly orthogonal concepts than there are dimensions.
 		2. https://transformer-circuits.pub/2022/toy_model/index.html

+## Encoder-Decoder vs Decoder-only
+1. 2nd part of this [talk](https://youtu.be/3gb-ZkVRemQ) by Hyung Won Chung #UnderstandTransformers